ibm-functions/shell/docs/dev/README.md

    - [Quick Start Guide](#quick-start-guide)
    - [Setting up a Local OpenWhisk](#setting-up-a-local-openwhisk)
-   - [Lay of the land](lay-of-the-land.md) describes the structure and layout of the code.
+   - [Lay of the land](lay-of-the-land.md) describes the structure and layout of the code
-   - [Running Local Tests](local-testing.md) shows how to run the test suite locally.
+   - [Running Local Tests](local-testing.md) shows how to run the test suite locally

 ## Quick Start Guide